 Am I still eligible to receive a stipend if I am a financial aid recipient?

 Yes.
 The policy is to award students receiving stipends and fellowships the maximum amount based on regulations.
-Undergraduate students who are eligible for federal and/or state aid and are awarded stipends will be awarded the maximum they are eligible for plus the stipend funds not to exceed the cost of attendance determined by Financial Aid & Scholarships (Pell Grant will be stacked on top of stipend/scholarship amounts).
+Undergraduate students who are eligible for federal and/or state aid and are awarded stipends will be awarded the maximum they are eligible for plus the stipend funds not to exceed the cost of attendance determined by Financial Aid & Scholarships.
 The only fund awarded in combination with a stipend/fellowship scholarship that will be allowed to exceed the cost of attendance is the Pell Grant.
+Pell Grant will be stacked on top of stipend/scholarship amounts.
 All other federal and/or state aid in combination with the stipend/scholarship cannot exceed the total cost of attendance.

 Graduate students receiving stipends/fellowships can receive other federal and state aid in combination with the stipend/fellowship provided the total amount awarded in federal/state aid and stipend/fellowship does not exceed the designated cost of attendance.